dashluu/Tinyparse/README.md

 ### Parser

+#### Introduction and informal definitions

+* **Context-free grammar**: fill out details later.
+* **Leftmost derivation**: fill out details later.
+* **Left recursion**: fill out details later.

+#### Overview

 For simplicity, our parser is a top-down parser with recursive descent and at most one lookahead.
-Next, we need grammar to define the correct syntax for our parser.
+We need grammar to define the correct syntax for our parser.
 However, writing our own grammar from scratch is extremely difficult and time-consuming.
-To speed up parser development, I decided to use some parts of existing languages' grammar (inspired mostly by Kotlin and Swift).
+To speed up the parser development, I decided to use some parts of existing languages' grammar (inspired mostly by Kotlin and Swift).
 From that, I made some changes to make it even simpler since I am not trying to build a full compiler!